 The manufacturing sector is undergoing a huge transformation in the last few years, compared to the past decade, thanks to the implementation of disruptive technologies.
 Manufacturers are leveraging disruptive technologies to improve their business processes and operations, and in turn, drive growth.
 An IoT Analytics report (2018) states, “The market for Industry 4.0 products and services is expected to grow to $310B by 2023. “.

-Cloud computing, Industrial Internet of Things (IIoT), and 3D Printing are the three key drivers of disruptive manufacturing.
+Cloud computing, the Industrial Internet of Things (IIoT), and 3D Printing are the three key drivers of disruptive manufacturing.
 They help replace existing approaches and processes with highly connected workflows that enable production lines to become more efficient.
 They enable manufacturers to connect devices on the shop floor and collect data for supply chain tools and analytics.

 Let’s take a closer look at how each of them is contributing to increased productivity and growth.

 1. Cloud Computing

 Cloud computing enables manufacturing processes to seamlessly connect with a customer or supplier’s ecosystem, as well.
 The high connectivity enables tighter links across production systems and caters to a better system and end-product integration.

 2. Industrial Internet of Things (IIoT)